BIMA/anti-spoofing-face-recognition/README.md

 - ISO Noise - Camera has a capability to adjust ISO number based on the environment.
 ISO number will be higher in the darker condition.
 However, the higher ISO number, the more noise will come
 - Motion Blur - With darker condition, camera will slow the shutter speed so that it can absorb as many light as possible.
 However, slower shutter speed can give some blurriness to the image

-**Angels**
+**Angles**

-Angels variation can be obtained by adding the following techniques:
+Angles variation can be obtained by adding the following techniques:

 - Horizontal and Vertical flip
 - Affine